pathfinderkrish-collab/event-pulse-page/README.md

 # Festaura — NIT Kurukshetra

 > A full-stack event management platform developed for **EXCALIBUR 2025**.
-> Our project helps manage campus fests, workshops, and registrations in one streamlined system.
+> This project streamlines the management of campus fests, workshops, and event registrations in one unified system.

 ---